Minimal Euler Characteristics for Even-Dimensional Manifolds with Finite Fundamental Group: Appendix A: The Proof of Theorem

-\begin{itemize} \item Let $(E, [q])$ be any quadratic form, and suppose that $U$ is finitely generated submodule on which the restriction $\lambda_0$ of $\lambda = q + q*$ to $U$ is non-singular.
+Here are some preliminary remarks. \begin{itemize} \item Let $(E, [q])$ be any quadratic form, and suppose that $U$ is finitely generated submodule on which the restriction $\lambda_0$ of $\lambda = q + q*$ to $U$ is non-singular.
 Then there is is orthogonal splitting $(E, [q]) \cong U \perp L$. \begin{proof} Consider the following sequence

 where the composition $\adj \lambda_0\colon U \to U^*$ is an isomorphism by assumption.
 Therefore the inclusion $U \subset E$ is a split injection, and $E = U \perp L$, where $L := U^\perp$.
 To check this last point, note that a splitting map for the inclusion $i \colon U \to E$ is given by